 We all want our kids to grow up to be strong and resilient.
-But too often, something like iron deficiency can hold them back.
+But too often, something like an iron deficiency can hold them back.
 Iron deficiency is very common in children and can affect their health and well-being.
 Initially, it can just cause general tiredness and struggling to keep on task.
-But left untreated, anaemia can affect a child’s development, including key milestones such as walking and talking.
+But left untreated, iron-deficient anaemia can affect a child’s development and IQ, including a delay in key milestones such as walking and talking.

 Iron deficiency can also lead to poor growth and behavioural problems.
 A child’s immune function can also be affected, leaving them more at risk of infection and take longer to recover.
 The great news is that it’s simple to test, and if your little one is iron-deficient, this is usually super-easy to reverse.
 Learn more about mighty iron and why it is such important brain and immunity fuel for your children.